A question we are asked many times is “can royal jelly help with fertility?”

 Royal Jelly is taken as a dietary supplement for a wide variety of issues/reasons, including to boost fertility.
 In fact it isn’t just taken to boost fertility but also for other areas of reproductive health, including to increase libido.

 Certainly the inference is that it is most commonly used to boost fertility in women, but it is also taken by men for the same purpose of increasing virility, libido and sperm count.

 It isn’t just taken prior to conception but also during and after pregnancy to assist with hormonal balance and regulation, as it may assist in providing support to the endocrine system.

 We’ve also discussed on our blog that studies have shown Royal Jelly may have estrogen like effects, which can help the many women who suffer from low estrogen levels.
 Of course, we strongly advise that you consult with your health care professional before taking royal jelly for fertility, or during pregnancy or whilst nursing.

-Of course it’s always good to have some scientific support before embarking on a regimen on supplements to boost fertility.
+Also, it’s always good to have some scientific support before embarking on a regimen of supplements to boost fertility.
 In the “Infertility Cure”, fertility expert Dr. Randine Lewis describes various studies detailing royal jelly as potentially beneficial to fertility.

-If you decide to include royal jelly in your diet then obviously you’ll have choices to make.
+If you decide to include this product in your diet then obviously you’ll have choices to make.
 We recommend that you start by reading this article on how to select bee products, as a way of understanding the differences and making an informed selection.